Naidu drums up support for anti-BJP front, meets several Oppn leaders

-Naidu, a former BJP ally, has taken the initiative for a broader opposition unity and met several opposition leaders.
+Naidu, a former BJP ally, has taken the initiative for a broader opposition unity and met several opposition leaders during his Delhi visit.

 Aiming to forge an anti-Bharatiya Janata Party front ahead of the 2019 Lok Sabha election, Andhra Pradesh Chief Minister N Chandrababu Naidu on Thursday met heads of several opposition parties, including Rahul Gandhi, and termed his party's alliance with the Congress a "democratic compulsion" to protect the country.